Tuttotorna/MATHEMATICS-WITHOUT-REPRESENTATION/README.md

 Bases, digits, tokenizations, coordinates, and symbolic encodings are not fundamental.
 They are anthropological interfaces.

-The goal here is to study mathematics as:
+The goal is to study mathematics as:

 - transformations
 - invariants
 - residual structure
-- formal saturation / stop conditions
+- representation-independent constraints

+This is not philosophy.
+This is an operational direction: measure what survives encoding.

+---

 ## Core Principle

 Given an object `X`, apply a family of representation changes:

-- base change
+- base change (future)
 - permutation
 - compression
 - re-encoding